 Lee and her friend heard gunfire through much of that night.

-Now a Lynchburg College music professor, Lee hears those gunshots again in the low notes she strikes on the piano for “Romania: Revolution 1989,” a new chamber opera by Roanoke composer Aaron Garber.
+Now a University of Lynchburg music professor, Lee hears those gunshots again in the low notes she strikes on the piano for “Romania: Revolution 1989,” a new chamber opera by Roanoke composer Aaron Garber.

-The opera premieres April 26 in at a church in Amherst County, but Lynchburg College will host a performance on May 30.
+The opera premieres April 26 in at a church in Amherst County, but University of Lynchburg will host a performance on May 30.

 The piece was commissioned by Amherst Glebe Arts Response, an arts and humanities organization.
 Lee plays four-hand piano along with the composer’s wife, Melia Garber, who also grew up in Romania.
 The ensemble also includes two singers: a tenor who represents a college student caught up in the revolution and a baritone representing the dictator.